 Min-cut placement is a particularly convenient framework for rewiring because it identifies small sub-circuits that are good candidates for pin permutations.
 Min-cut placement uses a top-down approach to decompose a given placement instance into smaller instances by sub-dividing the placement region, assigning modules to subregions and cutting the netlist hypergraph.
 In this context a placement bin is used to represent (i) a placement region with allowed module locations, (ii) a collection of circuit modules to be placed in this region, (iii) all signal nets incident to the modules in the region, and (iv) fixed cells and pins outside the region that are adjacent to modules in the region.
 The top-down placement process can be viewed as a sequence of passes where each pass examines all bins and divides some of them into smaller bins.
 Eventually, bins become so small that individual standard cells can be placed by exhaustive enumeration or branch-and-bound.
 The most commonly used technique is to divide the bins according to balanced min-cut partitioning algorithms.
-A high-level overview on min-cut placement is given in Figure 2.
-In the figure, each rectangle is a bin that partition the layout region and wires are represented by lines.
-Min-cut partition is used at each step until the bins are small enough.
-At that time, exhaustive enumeration of cells is used, as the right bottom circle shows.
+A high-level overview of min-cut placement is given in Figure 2.
+In the figure, placement bins are represented by rectangles and wires by lines connected to bin centers.
+Min-cut partitioning is used at each step until the bins are small enough for placement by branch-and-bound into legal sites.

-In this work we use the top-down placer Capo [3, 1].
-The bins created by Capo contain tightly connected cells and are used for symmetry detection and rewiring.
+In this work we use the top-down placer Capo [4, 1].
+The bins created by Capo contain tightly-connected cells and are used for symmetry detection and rewiring.
+However, our rewiring technique is not limited to placements produced by min-cut placers and can also be applied to layouts produced by other types of algorithms.